AnotherSamWilson/miceforest/README.md

 <img src="https://raw.githubusercontent.com/AnotherSamWilson/miceforest/master/examples/var_imp.png" width="600px" />

-The numbers shown are returned from the sklearn random forest `_feature_importance` attribute.
+The numbers shown are returned from the `lightgbm.Booster.feature_importance()` function.
 Each square represents the importance of the column variable in imputing the row variable.

 ### Mean Convergence